Rural Utilities Service, USDA.

-Send questions or comments regarding this burden or any other aspect of these collection of information, including suggestions for reducing the burden to F. Lamont Heppe, Jr., Director, Program Development and Regulatory Analysis, Rural Utilities Service, USDA, 1400 Independence Ave., Room 4034 SBldg., STOP 1522, Washington, DC 20250-1522.
+Send questions or comments regarding this burden or any other aspect of these collections of information, including suggestions for reducing the burden, to F. Lamont Heppe, Jr., Director, Program Development and Regulatory Analysis, Rural Utilities Service, USDA, 1400 Independence Ave., SW., Room 4034 SBldg., Stop 1522, Washington, DC 20250-1522.

 List of Subjects in 7 CFR Part 1724

 - Loan programs—energy

 - Reporting and recordkeeping requirements

 For the reasons set forth in the preamble, RUS amends 7 CFR chapter XVII by amending part 1724 as follows:End Amendment Part Start Part

 PART 1724—ELECTRIC ENGINEERING, ARCHITECTURAL SERVICES AND DESIGN POLICIES AND PROCEDURESEnd Part Start Amendment Part

 1. The authority citation for part 1724 continues to read as follows:End Amendment Part Start Amendment Part

 2. Section 1724.54(f)(2) is revised to read as follows:End Amendment Part